sachsmc/eventglm/cran-comments.md

-This is a resubmission to fix errors in the CRAN checks on solaris.
+This is a resubmission that includes some new features and bugfixes.

-- I reproduced the errors using the solaris platforms on Rhub
+Test environments:

-- Updated the tests to correctly compare floating point numbers (sorry!)
+- Win builder (release and dev)
-- Confirmed that the check passes on solaris using Rhub (R-release and R-release Oracle developer studio 12.6)
+- Ubuntu 16.04.6 LTS (R version 4.0.2)